colinmcardell/norns/prd_project_level_changes.md

 - Next steps: Proceed with TASK-002 to set up the testing framework

 **Week of April 7, 2025**
 - Progress summary: Set up the Unity testing framework with an example test that successfully builds and runs.
 Created platform-specific configurations using toolchain files for DESKTOP, PI3, and CM3 platforms.
 Enhanced the maiden-repl CMake configuration by standardizing its build setup and adding proper test infrastructure.
+Enhanced the crone component's CMake configuration with proper Faust dependency handling and added test infrastructure.
-- Completed tasks: TASK-002, TASK-003, TASK-005
+- Completed tasks: TASK-002, TASK-003, TASK-005, TASK-006
 - Tasks started: None
 - Blockers encountered: None
-- Next steps: Proceed with TASK-006 to convert crone to CMake
+- Next steps: Proceed with TASK-007 to make softcut an independent library

 **Week of April 14, 2025**
 - Progress summary: Successfully converted matron to CMake including comprehensive testing capabilities.
 Created separate test runners for HAL and event system tests.
 Implemented proper mocking for HAL tests.
 Added detailed documentation for running tests.
 - Completed tasks: TASK-004
 - Tasks started: None
 - Blockers encountered: None
+- Next steps: Proceed with TASK-007 to make softcut an independent library

+**Week of April 21, 2025**
+- Progress summary: Standardized SuperCollider extension integration with CMake.
+Created a dedicated CMakeLists.txt for SC extensions with platform-specific installation paths.
+Made SC dependency optional for desktop development.
+Added documentation and test files for SC extensions.
+- Completed tasks: TASK-008
+- Tasks started: None
+- Blockers encountered: None
+- Next steps: Proceed with TASK-007 to make softcut an independent library and TASK-009 to create a compatibility script

+**Week of April 28, 2025**
+- Progress summary: Created a compatibility script that provides a unified interface for building Norns with either WAF or CMake during the transition period.
+The script supports all common build operations (configure, build, clean, install, test) and maps options between the two build systems.
+Created comprehensive documentation for using the script.
+- Completed tasks: TASK-009
+- Tasks started: None
+- Blockers encountered: None
+- Next steps: Proceed with TASK-007 to make softcut an independent library and TASK-010 to update the CI pipeline for CMake builds

+**Week of May 5, 2025**
+- Progress summary: After reviewing the progress of the CMake migration, the decision was made to completely remove the WAF-based build system rather than maintaining it alongside CMake.
+This will simplify maintenance and provide a cleaner codebase.
+Updated the PRD to reflect this change in strategy and added new tasks related to WAF removal.
+- Completed tasks: None
+- Tasks started: None
+- Blockers encountered: None
+- Next steps: Proceed with TASK-012 to remove all WAF scripts and configurations, and TASK-007 to make softcut an independent library

+**Week of May 12, 2025**
+- Progress summary: Completed the removal of WAF support from the build system.
+Simplified the build.sh script to only support CMake while maintaining the same user interface.
+Created a comprehensive migration guide (waf_to_cmake_migration.md) to help users transition from WAF to CMake.
+Updated build_compatibility.md to reflect the CMake-only approach.
+- Completed tasks: TASK-012, TASK-013, TASK-014
+- Tasks started: None
+- Blockers encountered: None
-- Next steps: Proceed with TASK-006 to convert the crone component to CMake
+- Next steps: Proceed with TASK-007 to make softcut an independent library, TASK-010 to update the CI pipeline for CMake builds, and TASK-011 to update the build documentation

-**Week of [Date]**
+**Week of April 11, 2025**
-- Progress summary:
+- Progress summary: Created a GitHub Actions workflow for the CI pipeline that builds and tests the project on Linux, macOS, and Raspberry Pi.
+The workflow uses Docker for consistent build environments and leverages the build.sh script for building and testing.
+Added comprehensive testing for different build configurations and platforms.
-- Completed tasks:
+- Completed tasks: TASK-010
-- Tasks started:
+- Tasks started: None
-- Blockers encountered:
+- Blockers encountered: None
-- Next steps:
+- Next steps: Proceed with TASK-007 to make softcut an independent library and TASK-011 to update the build documentation